Retirement Contributions – Pre-Tax, Roth, or Both?

 Saving for retirement and securing a healthy financial future is one of the essential components of personal finance.

-When it comes to saving for retirements, the most popular vehicles are employer-sponsored retirement plans, like 401(k)s, 403(b)s and Individual Retirement Accounts (IRAs).
+When it comes to saving for retirements, the most popular vehicles are employer-sponsored retirement plans, like 401(k)s and Individual Retirement Accounts (IRAs).

 There are two primary types of IRA, traditional (pre-tax) and Roth (post-tax), and the common conception is that you contribute to a Roth IRA when you are younger to take advantage of the tax savings.
 You switch to a traditional IRA later on as your income increases.